geocolumbus/docker-networking/README.md

 * It can ping the host IP address
 * It can ping external servers, like google.com

+## Host Network (host driver)

+If you are hosting an nginx server inside a docker container on a default bridge network, you do it like this:

+    docker run --rm -d --name nginx -p 80:80 nginx

+If you want that container to be directly hosted by your local machine, you do it like this.
+No need to bridge port 80, and you specify the network is host.

+    docker run --rm -d --name nginx --network host nginx

+Now every port that nginx works with is connected to your localhost

+## MACVlan Network

+The docker container has a unique MAC address that can be used to create a unique IP Address on your local network.

+    docker network create -d macvlan --subnet 192.168.0.0/24 --gateway 192.168.0.1

+Sadly, it does not get a new IP address fromt eh DHCP server.
+Instead, it assigns the first one that it knows is available, which is 192.168.0.1.
+This immediately causes and IP address conflict with the local gateway.

+So you need to add another parameter to set the range that the docker host can assign

+    --ip-range 192.168.0.233/32  <--- limited to just one IP address not used by any other device on the network

+Also add these parameters and the name

+    -o parent=ens18 custom_mac_vlan

+You can run against that network by specifying ```--network custom_mac_vlan```

+## IPVlan Network

+When you use docker run, specify the ip address:

+    --ip 192.168.0.233 ----network custom_ip_vlan

+* MACVlan networks have a separate MAC address for each container.
+* IPVLan networks have the same MAC address for all containers.

+IPVlan is useful when a switch does not like that separate ports are running different MAC addresses.
+With IPVlans, all the ports will have the same MAC address.

+IPVlan's can also operate in layer 2 and 3 mode.

+## Overlay Network

+For multiple docker hosts in a swarm cluster - connect with one network spread across those different hosts.
+But if you need a cluster to run containers, just go with Kubernetes.

 ## References

 * [NetShoot](https://github.com/nicolaka/netshoot)